Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 • On a clear day, make the trip up the Tokyo SkyTree 東京スカイツリー for more amazing views across Tokyo.
 That afternoon, spend your time leisurely strolling the Tokyo Imperial Palace 皇居 gardens.

 • Now to the one you’ve been waiting for!
-Start your morning off by spending a few hours being blown away by teamLab Planets.
+Start your morning off by spending a few hours being blown away by teamLab Borderless or teamLab Planets.
 Don’t miss Odaiba‘s お台場 Statue of Liberty and Rainbow Bridge along Tokyo Bay nearby.
 Afterwards, make your way to Hamarikyu Gardens in Minato 港区 and enjoy a traditional cup of matcha tea in the lakeside teahouse.
 Then, take some time to reflect at Zojo-ji Temple – old meets new here with traditional wooden structures set against a modern Tokyo Tower backdrop.
 Later that afternoon, spot the funky architecture wandering the streets of Ginza 銀座 and admire the designer shops.

 Playing With Reflections at Shibuya Sky, Tokyo